 The dental filling process is typically completed in one visit to our office.
 Most patients are kept comfortable with a local anesthetic but we can work with anxious or fearful patients on an individual basis and offer oral sedation if needed.

-Dr. Robinson will begin by cleaning and be anesthetizing the area to be treated.
+Dr. Cook will begin by cleaning and be anesthetizing the area to be treated.
 Once you are comfortable, he will gently remove any decayed or damaged tooth structure and tissue.
 The filling material will be sculpted into place and adjustments made for the fit of your bite.
 The final step is to cure the material with a special light and smooth the surface for a natural feel and appearance.

 Once complete, a dental filling will last for many years and will support the integrity of your smile.